icanbwell/fhir-server/graphqlV2.md

 ## Fragments in Graphql

-In GraphQL, fragments are just a reusable part of the query.
-Within the area of GraphQL, it’s common to meet scenarios where identical fields are queried across multiple requests.
-Recognizing this repetition can lead to the combining of these fields into reusable components known as fragments.
+In GraphQL, fragments are reusable components that combine identical fields queried across multiple requests to avoid repetition.
+This results in shorter and easier to understand queries.

 ```graphql
 fragment PatientInfo on Patient {